 In certain situations we may be able to help you structure a lease-option agreement that allows you to rent and sell at the same time – capturing the best of both worlds.
 These kinds of deals can be complicated, but our Warner Robins investment experience can help you win.

 8) Compare a few scenarios.

 We’ll help you determine prices for any property near Warner Robins – if you sold it today without doing any work, the highest price the market will bear, and the projected value of keeping it as a rental (along with the costs).
-As of 2017, the market is showing some good numbers, But it is also showing that it won’t last long.
+Since 2017, the market has shown some good numbers, But it is also showing that it won’t last long.
 There is another crash expected in the next few years.
 Whether you decide to sell your house or Lease the house, we can help get the information you need to decide what to do with your inherited house.

 If you decide to list your house for sale, We now offer Real Estate Agent services.